Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Notes:
   - Color pickers remain for RSI and ATR; MACD uses a default palette.
   - Default KLine legends are suppressed to keep panes clean and readable.
+  - On-chart indicator labels and drawing tool panels follow the same no‑card style (no border/background); only text and icons overlay the chart.

 ## Price Precision (5 Decimals)